Generalized Parallel Scaling with Interdependent Generations: Introduction

-Looking at the operations on LLM hidden states reveals a clue to overcome these challenges (Figure~\ref{fig:states}).
+Looking at LLM hidden states operations reveals a clue to overcome these challenges (Figure~\ref{fig:states}).
 For batch size $B$, sequence length $S$, and hidden dimension $D$, the hidden states per forward pass has 3-D shape $B \times S \times D$.
-Attention and feedforward blocks blend information throughout each $S \times D$ slice with the batch dimension kept independent.
+Attention and feedforward blocks blend information throughout each $S \times D$ slice with the batch axis kept independent.
 Even minor inter-sample interactions like Batch Normalizations \citep{ioffe2015batch} were substituted with Layer Normalizations \citep{ba2016layer}.
-While this is natural for highly heterogeneous batches where samples with wildly different inputs can be fed together in the same forward pass without interference, \textit{parallel scaling, which draws many responses from a single input, exhibits uniquely homogeneous structure since each output stems from the same input.} Hence, there is the potential for useful information transfer during the generation process which we exploit.
+While this is natural for heterogeneous batches where samples with wildly different inputs can be fed together without interference, \textit{parallel scaling, which draws many responses from a single input, exhibits uniquely homogeneous structure as each output stems from the same input.} Hence, there is the potential for useful information transfer during the generation process which we exploit.